jbuehler23/bevy_experimental_editor/README.md

 An experimental, in-development game editor for the Bevy Engine built with Bevy itself.
 Uses bevy CLI and templates for building/running/creating new projects.

 > **WARNING - Early Development**: This editor is in active development and many features are incomplete or experimental.
-It is not production-ready.

 ## Features

-### Currently Implemented (Phase 1)
+### Currently Implemented

 - **Scene Editor**
   - Visual scene editing with viewport